realsupportduck/Refinery/README.md

 To utilize Refinery within your Minecraft server, simply follow these steps:

-1. Open the Refinery menu interface by [insert method here].
+1. Open the refining menu interface by using the corresponding /command.
-2. Select the desired block to be recolored.
+2. Use the correct /command for example; /wool.
-3. Choose the new color from the available options.
+3. Choose the new color from the available options by clicking with left on the blocks you want to use and right click on the new color.
-4. Confirm the changes to instantly apply the new color to the selected block.